 - The IRS situation is being handled – at a snail’s pace – with the help of an Enrolled Agent.

 I might say that it all turned out well.
 Of course, it didn’t.
-There were failed romances, car accidents, a whiplash injury, a flood, deaths in the family, and what not.
+This year, there were car accidents, a back surgery, deaths in the family, and whatnot.
 That’s life.

 The way out is action.
-Here are some ideas:
+Here are some actions that have helped me:

 - Keep a gratitude journal.
 Write down what you are grateful for.
 It can be as simple as that Starbucks coupon you got in the mail today, or the beautiful sunrise.
 Be grateful for those who love you and enrich your life.
 Be grateful for the crazy, rich, interesting life you’ve had.

-- See your career as a challenge–and a work in progress.
+- See your career (and your life) as a challenge—and a work in progress.
 You might be on a slight detour right now, but nothing is lost.
-You have every experience–intact–in your brain.
-You have learned so much–and you have so much to give.
+You have every experience—intact—in your brain.
+You have learned so much—and you have so much to give.

 - Meet new people.
 Go to a job club and learn new ways to seek work.
-I recommend Launchpad Job Club and Hill Country Job Seekers.
+I recommend Launchpad Job Club, Hired Texas, and Job Seekers Network.
 Invite a new contact to coffee.
-Go to a church and see how it feels to be in community.
+Go to a church and see how it feels to be in the community.
 Join a Meet-Up and explore a new body of knowledge.
-New people bring you new ideas, new hope, new knowledge–and love.
+New people bring you new ideas, new hope, new knowledge—and love.